rollmeister/bitcoin-armv8/README.md

 This fork of the official Bitcoin Core wallet and node software employs hardware acceleration features on ArmV8.
 It can be used on Cortex-a53 and higher based cpu's running Linux.
 Raspberry Pi 3 Model B+ (and later model) single board computers should work even if using the 32-bit Rasbpian Linux OS, though this is untested at time of writing.
 If you board lacks the required hardware extensions ("cat /proc/cpuinfo" check for sha1, sha2, pmull & crc32 Features), the software will either fail to compile or run.

+*Update.
+SHA256D64 is currently routed through sha256_armv8::TransformD64Wrapper<sha256_armv8::Transform> with about 25% performance penalty of a fully optimised TransformD64 which is currently broken.
 Below are benchmark comparisons of the original and forked repository outputted by src/bench/bench_bitcoin.
 Tests that had negligible difference were removed.
 The most notable gain is the SHA256 tests.
-SHA256D64_1024 indicates no benefit however also does not apply in this case as whilst a new SHA256D64 function is defined in src/crypto/sha256.cpp, only the benchmarking utility employs it at time of writing.
-The Bitcoin Core still uses the multiple SHA256 Transform's to compute SHA256D and so gains from the ArmV8 crypto acceleration with ≈700% benchmarked improvement compared to default C++ implementation.

 Benchmark (real world significance in bold) | Percentage improvement
 ------------ | -------------